petervanwesep/2nd-semester-introduction-to-computer-science-principles/readings.md

 There are several kinds of relationship between classes:

 Objects in one class might contain references to objects in another class.
 For example, each Rectangle contains a reference to a Point, and each Deck contains references to many Cards.
-This kind of relationship is called HAS-A, as in, “a Rectangle has a Point.”
+This kind of relationship is called HAS-A, as in, "a Rectangle has a Point."
 One class might inherit from another.
-This relationship is called IS-A, as in, “a Hand is a kind of a Deck.”
+This relationship is called IS-A, as in, "a Hand is a kind of a Deck."
 One class might depend on another in the sense that changes in one class would require changes in the other.
 A class diagram is a graphical representation of these relationships.
 For example, Figure 6.1 shows the relationships between Card, Deck and Hand.
 !(Class Diagram)[http://www.greenteapress.com/thinkpython/html/thinkpython026.png]